georgekitsos21/Etraveli_Group/README.md

 # Pages
 -	HomePage: Interacts with the home page elements.
 -	ResultPage: Interacts with the results page elements and verifies the page URL.

+# Tests
 - basetests
 	- BaseTests: Sets up and tears down the WebDriver, and takes screenshots after each test.

 ## Troubleshooting